 By profiling your customers and understanding the sites they frequent, you can use managed placements to run a cost-effective and targeted ad campaign.

-Chapter 6: How to Structure Your PPC Campaign for Maximum ROI
+7. How to Structure Your PPC Campaigns

 You must now consider how to best structure your campaign within Google AdWords.
 These basic building blocks are campaigns and ad groups contained within those campaigns.
 How you structure this will depend upon your business and marketing.